rmraaron/FaceExpDisentanglement/README.md

 ## License
 It is released under the MIT License.
+See the [LICENSE file](https://github.com/rmraaron/FaceExpDisentanglement/blob/main/LICENSE) for more details.